Loic Mahé - Vin de France Fleur de Nuit 2014

 Food and wine pairings

-It pairs well as an aperitif, with exotic dishes, and with fruity or lightly chocolatey desserts
+It pairs well as an aperitif, as well as with exotic dishes, fruity desserts, or desserts with a hint of chocolate

 Bettane & Desseauve